mehdikalla/project_DL_KALLA/README.md

 ## Setup and Installation

 **1. Dependencies** \
-Ensure you have the required Python libraries installed (PyTorch, Librosa, Pandas, Numpy, Matplotlib, Tqdm).
+Ensure that the required Python libraries are installed (PyTorch, Librosa, Pandas, Numpy, Matplotlib, Tqdm).

 **2. Data Setup** \
-Before running any code, you must download the FMA dataset and place it in the metadata folder.
+Before running the code, download the FMA dataset and place it in the metadata folder.

 * Download fma_small.zip and unzip it.
 * Download fma_metadata.zip and extract tracks.csv.